kantum/ai-chat/README.md

 # Full Rust AI Chat

-This is an implentation of an AI Chat as shown by Code to the Moon youtube channel.
+This is an implentation of an AI Chat inspired by Code to the Moon youtube channel.

+Don't worry if the chat takes time to answer, the model is running on your computer, watch your activity monitor.

 As it contains the language model, make sure to have git-lfs installed before cloning the repository:
 ```shell